Expand description

 Handle - A lightweight

-for procs managed in-process viaLocalProcManager
+ProcHandlefor procs managed in-process viaLocalProcManager. - Local

 Proc Manager - A ProcManager that spawns in-process procs (test-only).